Edit this wiki page Follow

 Alternate Versions

-As one of the first super-heroines of the Golden Age as well as one often thought to be in the Public Domain, Phantom Lady has spawned alternate versions that closely resemble her in name, costume, and other details.
+As one of the first super-heroines of the Golden Age as well as one often thought to be in the Public Domain, Phantom Lady has spawned alternate versions that closely resemble her in name, costume, or other details.

 Blue Bulleteer/Nightveil

-The Blue Bulleteer
+The Blue Bulleteer (AC Comics)

 For further details: Nightveil

 AC then decided to have the Blue Bulleteer undergo another transformation.
 In her later years she became the pupil of a wizard named Azagoth and studied magic in a dimension called Limbo.
 Through this her youth and beauty were restored, and she became a powerful wielder of magic herself.
-With her newfound powers she changed her name, first to Nightfall and then to Nightveil, and became a prominent member of AC's all-female super-team known as FemForce.
-Her look and costume remained very similar to that of the Blue Bulleteer (and by extension, Phantom Lady), so to this day the characters are still sometimes confused.
+With her new-found powers she changed her name, first to Nightfall and then to Nightveil, and became a prominent member of AC's all-female super-team known as FemForce.
+Her look and costume remained similar to that of the Blue Bulleteer (and by extension, Phantom Lady), so to this day the characters are still sometimes confused.

 Shadow Lady